-- 1. Michael took a loan of ₦2,250.00 from his brother, who doesn't charge him interest.
-He pays a certain amount the first month and then decreases the payment by ₦5.00 every month.
+- 1. Michael took a loan of No2,250.00 from his brother, who doesn't charge him interest.
+He pays a certain amount the first month and then decreases the payment by No5.00 every month.
 If it takes him 20 months to pay the full loan, how much was the first payment? - 2.
 Agnes, a pupil with five credits in WASSCE, decides to save some money for a university course.
 In the first month she saved Le 20.00.
 In the second month, she saved Le 40.00.
 She continued with this pattern for 1 year. - a.
 Write a sequence for the word problem. - b.
 How much did she save during the 6th month? - c.
 How much did she save in total during 12 months? - 3.
 Musa's mother paid Le 1,200.00 in school fees for his first year of school.
 The tuition increases by Le 300.00 per year each year that he is in school. - a.
 How much does his mother pay for his 5th year of school? - b.
 What does she pay in total for the first 6 years?

+Lesson Title: Characteristics of Theme: Geometry

+Quadrilaterals

-Lesson Title: Characteristics of Quadrilaterals Theme: Geometry Practice Activity: PHM2-L057 Class: SSS 2
+Practice Activity: PHM2-L057 Class: SSS 2

-- By the end of the lesson, you will be able to: - 1.
-Identify and describe characteristics of quadrilaterals: square, rectangle, rhombus, parallelogram, kite and trapezium. - 2.
+- 1. Identify and describe characteristics of quadrilaterals: square, rectangle, rhombus, parallelogram, kite and trapezium. - 2.
 Differentiate between types of quadrilaterals.